rbshaffer/gpo_tools/README.md

 The ``gpo_tools`` library addresses both of these issues.
 The library has two primary classes:
  - ``gpo_tools.scrape.Scraper`` downloads data from GPO's individual hearing pages, and saves information to a PostgreSQL database for convenient querying and commpact storage.
  - ``gpo_tools.parse.Parser`` segments hearing transcripts into individual statements and, when possible, assigns speaker-level meta to each statement.

-## Data Structure
-Combining these functions gives a dataset of congressional hearing statements suitable for large-scale content analysis:
+Combining these functions gives a dataset of congressional hearing statements suitable for large-scale content analysis.
+An example output line reads as follows:

 ```
 [